pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 The simple repository API is an HTTP-based protocol for tools to list and download Python :term:`packages <Distribution Package>`.
-It is the API which :term:`package indexes <Package Index>` implement to provide package managers (eg :ref:`pip`) enough information to determine what to install for a given set of :term:`requirements <Requirement>`, then go on to install those packages.
+It is the API which :term:`package indexes <Package Index>` implement to provide package managers (for example, :ref:`pip`) enough information to determine what to install for a given set of :term:`requirements <Requirement>`, then go on to install those packages.

 There is one version series for the API: version 1.
 Minor versions add optional features, and are described below.